Technical Protocol

 wifi Android 11 and newer

-Use Wireless Debugging from the Shizuku app.
-This is the most convenient no-PC workflow once your device supports the feature.
+Use Axis built-in activation first.
+If you choose the optional external Shizuku path, Wireless Debugging is the most convenient no-PC workflow once your device supports the feature.

 terminal Android 8 to 10